 - You should click the + button given on the network configuration screen

-- You should choose VPN as interface, L2TP over IPsec, as VPN Type, and click the “create” button
+- You should choose VPN as an interface, L2TP over IPsec, as VPN Type, and click the “create” button

 - A new L2TP VPN configuration will be developed, you should specify hostname or IP address